JonathanMaskew/Time_Clock-Personal_Project/README.md

 # Time Clock - Personal Project

 ## General Overview
-This simple time clock program allows a user to log in to their account to then view their time clocked in, clock in, or clock out if still clocked in.
+This simple time clock program allows a user to log in to their account to view their time clocked in, clock in, or clock out if still clocked in.
 The program writes the current time to a file, allowing a user to stop the program and come back later to stop the clock and still show accurate time clocked in.
 The program creates a new file for each user, making it easy to differentiate between users.

 ### Purpose of Program
 The program is intended to allow a user to start what is essentially a stopwatch to track their time working.
 This is useful if an individual is paid based on time worked.
 Once a user stops the clock, it will display the total time they were working in hours and minutes.